Belkharym/pytorch-fpga/docs.md

 In any case, you have to implement in a file from `ATen/native/opencl/` a *kernel* function for the operation.
 Afterward, you can simply register the kernel with the macro `REGISTER_DISPATCH(add_stub, add_kernel_opencl);` (usually placed at the end of the file).

-> NOTE: The best example for the use-case of the new registration method is in the file `ATen/native/opencl/OpenCLComparison.cpp`
+> ℹ️ The best example for the use-case of the new registration method is in the file `ATen/native/opencl/OpenCLComparison.cpp`

+### OpenCL Methodology

+Since this repository is about having Pytorch running on FPGAs, we had to take the limitiations of those FPGAs in consideration.
+One of the limitations is that there is a limited amount of entry points the FPGA can support.
+(An entry point correspond to an OpenCL kernel.)

+To work around that limitation, we decided to have a kernel for each function signature, and pass the operation to apply as parameter.
+To reduce further the number of kernels, we get the buffers as `void *` in the kernels, and we pass the types of the data contained in the buffers as one of the parameters.

+## Listing of `ATen/native/opencl`

 The next few sections will describe what each file in the `ATen/native/opencl/` folder contains.
 Every file was inspired from an similarly-named file in the folder `ATen/native/cuda/` , if you need references to understand how to add new operations.